JermaineMckenna/project2-l-memory-game/README.md

 ## 👨🏾‍💻 User Experience

-- Create a card based game that gets the brain working, at the same time isn fun to play.
+- Create a card based game that gets the brain working, at the same time is fun to play.
 - Clear instructions on how to play the game.
 - Responsiveness design so the game can be played on all types of devices.
 - The game increases in difficulty the more levels completed.